torusresearch/documentation/getting-started.md

 In fact, if you inject this script tag into a page for any existing DApp, most of it the time it Just Works.

+### Development Environment

+If you are to developing with Torus in a local environment/with ganache, https is necessary to interact with app.tor.us.
+Checkout [the steps here](https://https://docs.tor.us/developing-with-torus/ganache) to get started.